benjonc/LLM-ACP/README_EN.md

 # Thoughts on Building Large Projects Using LLM

+> Our goal: Enable LLM to truly build large projects through conversations.
+> Friends with ideas are welcome to join us in making it come true.
+---

 Build large projects through large models in a one-by-one manner.
 Customize code file rules and code styles.